narencachy/aks-quickstart/README.md

 ### Some basic commands

-kubectl is the Kubernetes CLI. setenv creates the "k" alias to make typing easier.
+kubectl is the Kubernetes CLI.

+setenv (which runs in .profile) creates a "k" alias to make typing easier, so you can type k instead of kubectl

 ```